csaw68/4180_project/README.md

 Feng Yunchu, Faiza Yousuf, Harry Nguyen, Christine Saw

 # Overview
-This project aims to create a hand gesture-controlled car that can recognize hand commands to move perform four motions of the robot.
+This project aims to create a hand gesture-controlled car that can recognize hand commands to move and perform four motions.
 It uses a Pi camera to capture hand gestures, a Raspberry Pi 4 to interface with the Pi camera and translate detected hand gestures into commands that are sent to a server run by an MBED (using a ESP8266 module).
 Finally, the MBED takes the commands and moves the robot accordingly.

 <img src="https://user-images.githubusercontent.com/78784280/145406626-4b1c1e76-71f7-47f4-ae24-0832096a899d.png" width="800">